 First I created some vector silhouettes, referencing stock images of ravens.
 Than, I spent a couple of hours shifting these around till I came to a composition I liked.

-The logos and texts on these covers are not mine: I took them from the originals.
+Note: The logos and texts on these covers are not mine.
+I took them from the originals.
 This is a self-initiated project I created for my own creative satisfaction.
 I'm not affiliated with the author or publisher in any way.
 I'm just a fan of their work, who was inspired by what she read.